Shap

 NE Area)

-forms a rough southeast to northwest alignment that runs for about a mile and
+form a curving southeast to northwest alignment or avenue that runs for about a mile and

 a half from the south of the village of Shap, passing through the village itself